BOYS IN HOUSE WINTER HOUSE LEAGUE

-In preparation for the upcoming boys winter house lacrosse session, we wanted to provide some basic information as well as a brief summary of what we have planned for the various age groups.
+This section provides some basic information as well as a brief summary of what we have planned for the various age groups.
 Hopefully, the following will answer most of the questions that you have regarding what will take place at your son's grade level.
-Of course, if you have more questions, please feel free to ask us using the "feedback" tab to the left and we'll do our best to get you a quick response.
+Of course, if you have more questions, please feel free to ask us using the "Contacts" tab to the left and we'll do our best to get you a quick response.

 The following equipment is needed to participate in the winter session:

 Athletic Supporter & Cup

 ***Port Jeff Sports - we have an arrangement with this store so that you will get a discount if you explain that you are with the Three Village Lacrosse program.
 They also offer competitive prices on starter packages that may be attractive to those new to the game.

 All of the boys participating in the winter house league will wear the two-color reversible pinneys that were used last year.
 If you are new to the program or, already have a pinny from last year but want a new one, you will have the option to order a pinny.

 The K – 1st grade program will focus on foundational skill development and learning the basics of the game.
 As in the past, this will be accomplished primarily by rotating the boys through a series of stations, each of which will teach a different skill set (e.g., passing, catching, defense).